Election-Tech-Initiative/electionguard/docs/spec/0.95.0/4_Key_generation.md

 !!! info
     Although this formula includes double exponentiation – raising a given value to the power $\alpha^j$ – in what follows, $\alpha$ and $j$ will always be small values (bounded by $n$).
 This can also be reduced if desired since the same result will be achieved if the exponents $\alpha^j$ are reduced to $\alpha^j \bmod q$.

-To share secret values amongst each other, it is assumed that each guardian $T_i$ has previously shared an auxiliary public encryption function $E_i$ with the group.
+To share secret values amongst each other, it is assumed that each guardian $T_i$ has previously shared an auxiliary public encryption function $E_i$ with the group.[^17]
 Each guardian $T_i$ then publishes the encryption $E_\ell ( R_{i,\ell}, P_i(\ell))$  for every other guardian $T_{\ell}$ – where $R_{i,\ell}$ is a random nonce.

 Guardian $T_{\ell}$ can now decrypt each $P_i(\ell)$ encrypted to its public key and verify its validity against the commitments made by $T_i$ to its coefficients $K_{i,0},K_{i,0},\ldots,K_{i,k-1},$ by confirming that the following equation holds